typestack/class-transformer/README.md

 ## Implicit type conversion[⬆](#table-of-contents)

-> **NOTE** If you use class-validator together with class-transformer you propably DON'T want to enable this function.
+> **NOTE** If you use class-validator together with class-transformer you probably DON'T want to enable this function.

 Enables automatic conversion between built-in types based on type information provided by Typescript.
 Disabled by default.